DovoruSteve/robotclient/README.md

 	Download / clone the repo.
 I've included the jar so you can run it without rebuilding it.

-	Once downloaded (and extracted, if you downloaded the zip), make sure the robot server is running, and in a shell (or command window on Windows), run it by changing into the robotclient directory and running
+	Once downloaded (and extracted, if you downloaded the zip), make sure the config server and the robot server are running, and then in a shell (or command window on Windows), run it by changing into the robotclient directory and running

-	     java -jar target/robotclient-0.0.1.jar
+	     java -jar target/robotclient-0.0.2.jar

 Instructions